nickeubank/ds4humans/README.md

 # Data Science for Humans Jupyter Book

-This repository is a [jupyter book project](https://jupyterbook.org/en/stable/intro.html) for Data Science for Humans.
+This repository is a [jupyter book project](https://jupyterbook.org/en/stable/intro.html) for Data Science For Humans.

 The files here are hosted at the domain [ds4humans.com](http://ds4humans.com).